robotmachine/Notes/quotes.md

 **_Unused preface to Animal Farm_ (c.
 1945)**

+"It is a feeling of relief, almost of pleasure, at knowing yourself at last genuinely down and out.
+You have talked so often of going to the dogs — and well, here are the dogs, and you have reached them, and you can stand it.
+It takes off a lot of anxiety."
+**_Down and Out In Paris and London_ (1933)**

 ## Rushdie, Salman
 "I do not envy people who think they have a complete explanation of the world, for the simple reason that they are obviously wrong."
 **_Interview With David Frost_ (1993)**